domienschepers/wifi-framework/docs/USAGE.md

 # Framework Usage

-We'll explain the basic idea on how to use the framework.
+We will explain the basic idea on how to use the framework.
 Remember to first [install](../setup) it.

-## Before every usage
+## Before Every Usage

 Before every usage the python environment has to be activated:
 ```